pegros/PEG_TCRM/README.md

 [{"name":"Status","required":"true"}]
 ```

-For the Dashboard filter, the following example enables to filter identified
+For the `Dashboard filter`, the following example enables to filter identified
 Campaign targets based on a sub-campaign record dedicated to a specific agency:
 ```
 {"datasets":{"Targets":[